zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 The SDK for DevPal is split into two namespaces:
 * `Microsoft.Windows.Run` - This namespace contains the interfaces that
   developers will implement to create extensions for DevPal.
-* `Microsoft.CmdPal.Extensions.Helpers` - This namespace contains helper classes
+* `Microsoft.CommandPalette.Extensions.Toolkit` - This namespace contains helper classes
   that developers can use to make creating extensions easier.

 The first is highly abstract, and gives developers total control over the